Word@Work, Let God's Word energise your working day!

 Matthew 25:24-30

-This servant may have been the least talented of the three in the story.
-However, his master had entrusted him with a whole bag of gold (Matthew 25:14-18), knowing that he had the ability to make a profit from it over a period of time.
-However the trusted servant could not be bothered to buy and sell in the market place so that he could make a profit.
-He knew he would be in serious trouble if he stole it, so he kept it safe in a hole in the ground.
+These verses continue Jesus’ parable of three servants in whom a wealthy merchant had invested different amounts of money, expecting to receive a good return on his capital (Matthew 25:14-30).
+The servant in this part of the story may have been the least talented.
+But his master had entrusted him with a whole bag of gold (Matthew 25:14-18), knowing that he had the ability to make a profit from it over a period of time.
+However, the trusted servant was not motivated to please his master.
+He was too lazy to buy and sell in the market-place, so that he could make a profit.
+But he knew he

 Gathered And Separated